 Caring for our island's heritage

-Celebrating island life and keeping the Baliwick’s past safe for today, and many tomorrows.
+Celebrating island life and keeping the Bailiwick’s past safe for today, and many tomorrows.

 Guernsey's local and family history research centre

 The Priaulx Library is a unique centre that preserves Guernsey’s history and genealogy and makes it available to the public.
 The island’s language, history, culture, literature and people can be discovered within the Library’s valuable collections.

 Conduct independent research or ask us to help